rahulkunainta/rahulkunainta/README.md

 ## About Me
 I'm Rahul Kunainta, a Frontend Developer with hands-on experience in HTML, CSS, and basic JavaScript.
 Currently strengthening skills in Core Java to grow into a Java Full-Stack Developer with a focus on clean code and practical problem-solving.
-💡 My mission: build experiences that look magical and feel effortless.
-⚡ “Code, create, and keep evolving.”

 <p align="center">